oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/guided_concurrentKernels_SYCLMigration/README.md

 # `Concurrent Kernels` Sample

-The `Concurrent Kernels` sample demonstrates the use of SYCL queues for concurrent execution of several kernels on GPU devices.
-It is implemented using SYCL by migrating Native CUDA source code for offloading computations to a GPU or CPU and further demonstrates how to optimize and improve processing time.
+The `Concurrent Kernels` sample demonstrates the use of SYCL queues for concurrent execution of several kernels on GPU devices to optimize and improve processing time.
+The original CUDA* source code is migrated to SYCL for portability across GPUs from multiple vendors.

 | Area                   | Description
 |:---                    |:---